pfsense/docs/source/troubleshooting/troubleshooting-a-full-filesystem-or-inode-errors.rst

   /dev/md1              77M     16M     54M    24%     133   10k    1%   /var
   devfs                1.0k    1.0k      0B   100%       0     0  100%   /var/dhcpd/dev

-Note that the devfs lines do NOT indicate an actual problem; The devfs filesystem is virtual and used for housing device nodes not for files.
+.. note:: The devfs lines do NOT indicate an actual problem; The devfs filesystem is virtual and used for housing device nodes not for files.

 Of special concern on NanoBSD is the space on */var* and */tmp*, since they are RAM disks.
 Some things, such as an abnormally large DHCP leases